-- * All of the sentences orginally come from an English language book and were translated to Chinese.
+- * All of the sentences originally come from an English language book and were translated into Chinese.
 This can occasionally create unnatural language and omits common expressions that are unique to Chinese.

 * Because the sentences come from an English book, all the names are English names.
 So, you’ll learn to say names like Alan or Alissa but not any Chinese names.